kgisl/pythonFDP/manual/lab7-kgashok.py.md

 	> ("feb", 28) and
 	> ("mar", 31) `

-6. A list contains `n` elements (where `n` is a positive integer and  `0 > n > 10`.
-Write the necessary python code to produce a list that contains only the last `n-1` elements.
-Is there a version of the code that does not use any `list` methods whatsoever to achieve the same result?

 7. What is the value of `L` after you run the code below?

 > ![Imgur](http://i.imgur.com/3WRTL5N.png)